aclemons/emailrelay/doc/developer.rst

 separately since the interface between them is a simple text stream containing key-value pairs.

-When run in configure mode the GUI normally ends up simply editing the *emailrelay.conf* file (or *emailrelay-start.bat* on Windows) and/or the *emailrelay.auth* secrets file.
+When run in configure mode the GUI normally ends up just editing the *emailrelay.conf* file (or *emailrelay-start.bat* on Windows) and/or the *emailrelay.auth* secrets file.